loveemu/saptapper/README.md

 Automated GSF ripper tool created by Caitsith2, revised by loveemu.
 <https://github.com/loveemu/saptapper>

-This modified version aims to provide readable and customizable code.
-Additionally, it provides some extra options that might be useful.
+This modified version provides some extra options that might be useful.

 Downloads
 ---------